 - 1. The Study Handbook specifies for each course the examination method. - 2.
 The Examiner is responsible for ensuring that the student understands the requirements for the interim examination in time.
 These requirements are listed in general terms in the Study Handbook and in greater detail in the course guide.
-The definitive subject matter for the interim examination and the course guide will be announced no later than the beginning of the education period. - 3.
-Any use of artificial intelligence (AI) to create ready-made content of an assignment is considered an irregularity that may lead to suspicion of fraud, unless the use of AI is explicitly allowed in the assignment description. - 4.
-The Examiner is responsible for ensuring that the questions and assignments on the interim examination are clear, cover all the learning outcomes in a balanced fashion and do not go beyond the specified subject matter. - 5.
-The magnitude of an interim examination must be such that the student reasonably has sufficient time to answer the questions.
-The duration of the interim examination will be announced beforehand in the MWT interim examination's schedule which will be supplied yearly. - 6.
-In exceptional cases, e.g. when the student would suffer unacceptable study delay due to circumstances for which they are reasonably not accountable for, the Examining Board can allow the student to take the interim examination in a different way than described in the Study Handbook and/or at a different time.
+The definitive subject matter for the interim examination will be announced no later than the beginning of the education period. - 3.
+The Examiner is responsible for ensuring that the questions and assignments on the interim examination are clear, cover all the learning outcomes in a balanced fashion and do not go beyond the specified subject matter. - 4.
+The magnitude of an interim examination must be such that the student has sufficient time to answer the questions.
+The duration of the interim examination will be announced beforehand in the MWT interim examination's schedule which will be supplied yearly. - 5.
+In exceptional cases, e.g. when the student would suffer unacceptable study delay due to circumstances for which he is reasonably not accountable for, the Examining Board can allow the student to take the interim examination in a different way than described in the Study Handbook and/or the course guide and/or at a different time.
 If applicable, the student must cancel his registration for the original interim examination.